 The course is taught in English.
 Participants should be comfortable with written and spoken English.

 If an independent participant, you will be invoiced based on details and preferences you note in your application.
+OECD/LMIC rates are based on your current location.
 Invoices are sent soon after the application period is over.

-|Participants||Emailed Certificate (PDF)||Shipped Certificate|
+|Independent Participants||Emailed Certificate (PDF)||Shipped Certificate|

 Payment is accepted via Flywire, a program that allows you to pay in your own currency or via wire transfer, Visa, or Mastercard credit cards.
 You will receive instructions to submit payment once you have been accepted into the course.